gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_Server.md

 ### SOP, GWT, and XMLHTTPRequest Calls<a id="SOP,_GWT,_and_XMLHTTPRequest_Calls"></a>

-The second area where the SOP is most likely to affect GWT users is the use of XMLHTTPRequest -- the heart of AJAX.
+The second area where the SOP is most likely to affect GWT users is the use of XMLHTTPRequest &mdash; the heart of AJAX.
 The SOP limits the XMLHTTPRequest browser call to URLs on the same server from which the host page was loaded.
 This means that it is impossible to make any kind of AJAX-style request to a different site than the one from which the page was loaded.
 For example, you might want to have your GWT application served up from `http://pages.mydomain.com/` but have it make requests for data to
 `http://data.mydomain.com/`, or even a different port on the same server, such as `http://pages.mydomain.com:8888/`.
 Unfortunately, both these scenarios are